Isogeny graphs with maximal real multiplication: Endomorphism ring computation - a depth-first algorithm

 Our algorithm stops when the floor of rationality has been hit in $\fkl$, i.e. the only rational cyclic group in $J[\fkl]$ is the one generating the kernel of the ascending $\fkl$-isogeny.
 If $(u,\ell)=1$, one may prove that testing rationality for the isogenies is equivalent to $J[\fkl]\subset J(\F_{q^u})$.
 Otherwise, in order to test rationality for the isogeny at each step in the algorithm, one has to check whether the kernel of the isogeny is $\F_q$-rational.

 \paragraph{Step 1.} The idea is to walk the isogeny graph until we reach a Jacobian which is on the second stability level or below (which might already be the case, in which case we proceed to Step 2).
-If the Jacobian $J$ is above the second stability level, we need to construct several chains of $(\ell,\ell)$-isogenies, not backtracking with respect to $\fkl$, to make sure at least one of them is descending in the $\fkl$-direction.
+If the Jacobian $J$ is above the second stability level, we need to construct several chains of $\ell$-isogenies, not backtracking with respect to $\fkl$, to make sure at least one of them is descending in the $\fkl$-direction.
 This proceeds exactly as in~\cite{FouMor}.
 The number of chains depends on the number of horizontal isogenies and thus on the splitting of $\fkl$ in $K$ (due to the action of the Shimura class group).
 If $\fkl$ is split, one needs three isogeny chains to ensure that one path is descending.

 If an isogeny in the chain is descending, then the path continues descending, assuming the isogeny walk does not backtrack with respect to $\fkl$ (this aspect is discussed further below).
 We are done constructing a chain when we have reached the second stability level for $\fkl$, which can be checked by computing self-pairing of appropriate $\ell^n$-torsion points.
 The length of the shortest path gives the correct level difference between the second stability level and the Jacobian~$J$.
+The pseudocode for this step is given in Algorithm~\ref{LocallyMaximal}.

 Figure~\ref{fig:3paths} represents for $\ell=3$ a situation where only three non-backtracking paths can guarantee that at least one of them is consistently descending.